-Contributions represent the total amounts receivable from the various employers participating in the Fund in respect of their own contributions and those of their pensionable 2013-2014 Statement of Accounts Page 202 employees.
+Contributions represent the total amounts receivable from the various employers participating in the Fund in respect of their own contributions and those of their pensionable employees.
 The employers' contributions are made at rates determined by the Fund's actuary.

-Contributions due at 31 March 2014 are accrued in the accounts but no provision is made for employees' and employers' contributions relating to sums due on pay awards not yet settled.
+Contributions due at 31 March 2015 are accrued in the accounts but no provision is made for employees' and employers' contributions relating to sums due on pay awards not yet settled.